AminuKano/Embedded-System-Security-/Bluetooth System Setup & Security Audit/README.md

     <img width="80%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/bt_20.PNG">
 </p>

-* Most of these messages contain the same LAP value, most likely it’s the LAP of the Bluetooth device that has been set up.
+* Most of these messages contain the same LAP value, its likely that it is the LAP of the Bluetooth device that has been set up.

 ### Wireshark Display